Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 Although passwords are sent between client (your laptop) and server securely, they are usually not complex or long enough to resist hacking.
 Plus, passwords are vulnerable to being stolen visually by prying eyes or inattentive habits like keeping passwords written on a piece of paper.

-SSH key pairs are two cryptographically secure keys that can be used for authentication between an SSH client and an SSH server.
+SSH key pairs are two cryptographically secure keys that can be used for authentication between an SSH client (e.g., your laptop) and an SSH server (e.g., HOPPER).
 Each key pair consists of a public key and a private key.
 The private key is kept by the client.
 Any compromise of the private key will allow an attacker to access servers that are configured with the associated public key, so it should be kept secure and private.
 As an additional precaution, the key can be encrypted with a passphrase which makes this approach twice as secure.